The Lady of Library Park

 Facts and Fiction

-The story originates from an article that was featured in several newspapers around the country, though neither of the prominent papers in nearby Dayton or Cincinnati reported on the events.
+The story originates from an article featured in several newspapers throughout the country, though neither of the prominent papers in nearby Dayton or Cincinnati reported on the events.
 These articles are mostly the same, but small details are often misreported.
 For example, they often report that the family of the spirit was exhumed, but the family name is slightly different in several versions.
 Unfortunately, no version of the reported names can be found on any of the gravestones in Hillgrove cemetery.
 Similarly, there are no records of the murder of a young girl in or around Miamisburg in the years leading up to the haunting.

 This lack of evidence doesn’t preclude the possibility that something strange happened that week in 1884, it just means some of the specifics were fabricated, confused or simply lost to time.
 Additionally, there is still more to discover regarding this story and my research will continue as places like the Miamisburg Historical Society reopen their archives.